 FDIC Insurance Limits Increase Permanent

 The Federal Deposit Insurance Corporation is a corporation that acts as an independent agency of the federal government.
 The primary responsibility of the corporation is to act as a insurer for consumer deposits at banks and to help protect the economy at large from the effects of bank failures.
+Nobody wants to lose the money you worked hard to save.
 The FDIC insures deposits up to $250,000 per depositor per insured bank.

 The FDIC was created as a result of the Glass-Steagall Act of 1933, in the midst of the Great Depression.
 The Roosevelt Administration wanted a way to make sure that depositors could be safe from the fear of losing their deposits if their bank failed.
 The FDIC was created to remedy that fear by insuring bank deposits against the risk of bank failure.
 Since the FDIC’s inception on January 1, 1934, no depositor has lost a single cent of insured deposits from the failure of their bank.